The Automatic Hate: Plot

 Upset, Alexis asks Davis if he is leaving because of their mutual attraction and suggests that he has come over to escape problems with Cassie.
 Taken aback, Davis explains that Cassie recently revealed that she had an abortion.
 Though he acknowledges their attraction, he says it is not the reason why he is leaving.
 Alexis talks him into investigating her father's hunting lodge before leaving.
 After finding 16mm footage of their fathers with a young woman and a bracelet, Davis and Alexis have sex.
 On the drive back to town, they stop to assist Cassie, who has come to New York to tell Davis his grandfather has died.
 Alexis and Davis convince Josh to come to Boston to attend the funeral.
 Ronald reacts coldly to his brother's presence but allows him to stay at his house.
-There, Cassie and Alexis clash as both attempt to spend time alone with him.
+There, Cassie and Alexis clash as both attempt to spend time alone with Davis.
 When Alexis tries to make out with him, citing the excitement of possibly being caught, Davis angrily tells her off.

 Everyone joins a dinner Davis prepares, and, urged by their families, Josh and Ronald eat together.
 When Alexis flashes the bracelet from her father's lodge, Ronald and Josh both demand she surrender it immediately.
 A fist fight breaks out between Josh and Ronald, and each accuse the other of murder.
 Alexis brags to Cassie that Davis is more attracted to her but Davis punches her out before she can reveal they had sex.
 The next morning, Cassie leaves.

 Davis helps Josh dig a grave for his grandfather, and Josh says that the woman from the footage was their sister, Rebecca.
 She and Josh as siblings had a sexual relationship.
 Brother Ronald exposed them to the family and she committed suicide over the guilt.
 The brothers blame each other.
 Ronald tells Davis that Josh's side of the family is mentally ill, and Davis expresses his dislike for them.
 Later, he encounters Alexis and tells her to leave after kissing her.
 He tells Cassie that although he is attracted to his cousin, they did nothing sexually.
 She accepts him back.